BlueMedoraPublic/netapp-cookbook/README.md

 Requirements
 ------------
-This cookbook depends on the yum-mysql-community cookbook in order to enable the correct MySQL repositories
+This cookbook depends on the yum-mysql-community, yum-epel, and redhat_subscription_manager cookbooks in order to enable the correct prerequisite repositories

-**Prerequisites:** yum-epel must be in the run list before this cookbook in order to enable the primary epel repository.
-Other epel repositories, such as debuginfo and source are at the discretion of the user.
+**Prerequisites:** The default recipe of this cookbook handles all calls to dependency cookbooks to set things up correctly

 **Compatibility:** Red Hat 7.x Only